julien/julien.github.io/_posts/2025-08-30-macos-programs.md

 version that doesn't support "true" colors (just like Terminal.app).

-If Apple cared about it's users and released a version of macOS without the default "Applications" (or at least let the user remove them) and up to date of these tools it would be better, but in the meantime it's not as bad as some people say.
+If Apple cared about it's users and released a version of macOS without the default "Applications" (or at least let the user remove them) and up to date versions of these tools it would be better, but that will probably never happen.